Catholic University of Leuven (1834–1968): Relation to the Old University of Leuven

 With the closing of the State University of Leuven, the new Catholic University of Mechelen moved its seat to Leuven, adjusted its name and declared itself as a "re-founding" of the 1425 University of Leuven.

 This claim to continuity with the older institution was challenged in the courts, with Belgium's highest court issuing rulings (in 1844, 1855 and 1861) that as a matter of law the Catholic University of Leuven was a different institution created under a different charter.

-Nonetheless, the Catholic University of Leuven is very frequently identified as a continuation of the older institution in Leuven, in spite of the liberal protests of the time.
+Nonetheless, the Catholic University of Leuven unofficially continued to claim to be a continuation of the older institution in Leuven, in spite of the liberal protests of the time.

-Catholic University (1834–1968)
+Further history as unified institution (1835–1968)

 On 3 November 1859, the Catholic University celebrated the silver jubilee of its foundation.
 A banquet for more than five hundred guests offered by the students to the Rector and the faculty, took place the 23 November 1859, in the great festival hall of the Music Academy of Louvain.

 In the year 1884, the Catholic University of Louvain celebrated solemnly its 50th anniversary.

 In 1909, the Catholic University celebrated its 75th anniversary, and struck a medal where for the first time it officially used the French word "réinstallation" (resettlement), and the Dutch word "herstelling" (restoration) beginning of a new "official" history.

 In 1914, during World War I, Leuven was looted by German troops.
 They set fire to a large part of the city, effectively destroying about half of it, including the university library (see below).
 In the early stages of the war, Allied propaganda capitalized on the German destruction as a reflection on German Kultur.